-This report represents the results of a site inspection and desk study research conducted at the above referenced site.
+This report represents the results of the site inspection and site investigation works conducted at the above referenced site.
 Best practice was followed at all times and within the limitations stated.
 This report is the property of Verde Environmental Consultants Limited (Verde) and cannot be used, copied or given to any third party without the explicit prior approval or agreement of Verde.